officialdarnyc/Nautilus-DevOps/Week4/README.md

 Link to the Docker Image: https://hub.docker.com/r/officialdarnyc/simple-app/tags.

 Ran the docker image with `-d` so that the container runs in detached mode (leaving the container running in the background).
-Also used the `-p` flag to redirect a public port to a private port inside the container.
+Also used the `-p` flag to redirect and map a public port on my machine to a private port inside the docker container.
 Ran the image using:
 ```
 docker run -p 49160:8080 -d officialdarnyc/simple-app:v1
 ```